Students & Associates

 currently honorary president of BirdLife South Africa (2013-2015) and serves

-on the editorial boards of Animal Conservation and African Journal
+on the editorial boards of Climate Change Responses and African

-of Ecology.
-She and two co-editors are working on a Society for
+Journal of Ecology.
+She and two young co-editors are working on a

-Conservation Biology book, profiling inspiring young women in African
+Society for Conservation Biology book, profiling inspiring young women in

-conservation biology.
-She has been honoured with a Fullbright
+African conservation biology.
+She has been honoured with a Fulbright

 Fellowship and a Society for Conservation Biology Distinguished Service